The Connection Between Depression And Hygiene: Tips For Staying Healthy

 What does it look like when depression affects hygiene?

 • Dental or oral hygiene.
-This type of hygiene can refer to brushing, flossing and attending regular dental appointments.
-With symptoms of depression, such as low energy and fatigue, it can be challenging to keep up an oral routine at times.
+This type of hygiene includes brushing, flossing, and attending regular dental appointments.

-• Bodily hygiene.
-This can refer to washing and brushing one’s hair, showering or bathing regularly, physical activity and more.
+• Bodily hygiene: This can refer to washing and brushing one’s hair, showering or bathing regularly, wearing clean clothes, and personal grooming habits.

 While keeping up with hygiene can be a difficult task for those who live with the condition, there are many different strategies that can help to improve one’s hygiene habits, which can directly impact one’s quality of life.

-While it can take time to determine what works best for your specific needs, it can be possible to do so.
+While it can take time to determine what works best for your specific needs, you may find it easier to manage your symptoms once you have implemented these changes.

 Getty

 A recent study from JAMA Internal Medicine has found that many people who live with depression don’t seek help for their symptoms.
-However, it can be important to do so.
+However, depression can be managed in a few different ways, including:

-Various types of talk therapy, like online cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT), have been scientifically suggested to be effective modalities used by many to treat depression.
+• Talk therapy: Research has found psychotherapies like cognitive-behavioral therapy (CBT), behavioral activation, and acceptance and commitment therapy (ACT), to be effective modalities for depression.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.